IPOS interim Governance

 More information about the IPOS Interim Steering Committee:

-The first version of the Statutory Note, establishing the structure, functions and processes of the IPOS Interim Steering Committee for the IPOS ramp up phase (2025 - 2027) will be published in early 2026, after initial validation by the current members of the committee.
-It will be available on this webpage, and will be updated on a regular basis, to mirror the evolution of IPOS all along the ramp-up phase.
+The first version of the Statutory Note, establishing the structure, functions and processes of the IPOS Interim Steering Committee for the IPOS ramp up phase (2025 - 2027) is available on the link below and will be updated on a regular basis, to mirror the evolution of IPOS all along the ramp-up phase.

 IPOS Acting Knowledge Committee